XenonHan/tic-tac-toe-with-Q-learining/readme.md

 <h3> To execute the program: </h3>

 1. Clone the program and go to the program directory.
-2. In the proram loacation, run "python3 ./game_launcher.py" with command prompt
+2. In the proram loacation, run "python3 ./game_launcher.py" or "py ./game_launcher.py" on command prompt

 <h3> Preview </h3>